 Stage 1: Develop project plan (complete)

 The public comment period on the initial planning stage concluded on April 30, 2019.
 BC Parks is greatly appreciative of all the comments and input received.
 Just over 170 submissions were received.
-Public presentations were held in the Prince George, Dome Creek, and McBride in June 2019.
+Public presentations were held in Prince George, Dome Creek, and McBride in June 2019.

 Stage 4: Finalize management plan